Monday, June 23, 2014

 acclaimed annual "Satchmo SummerFest."
 And this year, organizers said, like every

-year, the program just gets better, helping to lure tourists from around the world
+year, the free festival just gets better, helping to lure tourists from around the

 This year's Satchmo Summerfest will take place on Friday through Sunday, August 1-3